AJMansfield/Intelligence-Core-Public/kttu02.5.md

-Rather than basing their year around this planet's miniscule axial tilt, this planet's inhabitants use a synodic calendar based on that tiny dot's position in the sky, dividing the planet's 79 day year into thirteen six-day weeks, plus one extra day to mark the new year.
+Rather than basing their year around this planet's miniscule axial tilt, this planet's inhabitants use a synodic calendar based on that tiny dot's position in the sky, dividing the planet's 79 day year into thirteen six-day weeks, with one extra day to mark the new year.
-When it reaches nadir tomorrow night, that will mark the halfway point for calendar year 4545.
+When it reaches zenith tomorrow night, that will mark the halfway point for calendar year 4545.

 4545 years, the equivalent of 922 years on Earth,